 - Joomla! is relatively easy to install, is based on Mambo and has extentions that allow you to extend almost any part of the CMS and customize it.
 The reason why I give it only a four-star rating is that it needs a bit more documentation.

 - WordPress is very easy to install and lets you download and add plugins, themes, etc. from inside the installed application (something Joomla doesn’t do)

 - Debian GNU/Linux Debian comes with an excellent installer that allows you to install the OS on practically any system.
 It also comes with an excellent package manager - apt - that tracks package dependencies very well and is very stable.
 IMHO, it’s the best Linux distro around.

 Notice that I didn’t put any of my own software in here: in my first post, I promised not to do any gratuitous publicity on this blog :)

 On the “under the hood” side of things, though, I can’t get around using the examples I know best, which evidently include my own software.

-- started out as a monolithic kernel, but has become more and more modular ever since and is now a very flexible kernel with a pretty good design where the internal APIs are concerned.
+- the Linux kernel started out as a monolithic kernel, but has become more and more modular ever since and is now a very flexible kernel with a pretty good design where the internal APIs are concerned.

 Each of these follow the basic rule of good design: being predictable and making simple blocks that fit together but do not depend on eachother.
 Just like a screwdriver doesn’t depend on a particular screw and a screw doesn’t depend on a particular screwdriver.